aws-samples/sample-RDS-Consolidator/README.md

 `./get-vcpu-ram-io-v15e-stable.sh [duration] [engine]`
 where **duration** define how many days backward do you want statistics (default is 2) and **engine** is a filter on database engine for a restrictive data collection.
 Possible values are: ("postgres" "sqlserver-se" "sqlserver-ee" "sqlserver-web" "sqlserver-xe" "mariadb" "aurora-mysql" "aurora-postgresql" "db2-se" "oracle" "mysql").
 Default (blank value) is all.

+Optionally, add the `-silent` option to disable terminal output of the data collected.

 ### 3. Script Output

 The script will generate 2 csv files.
 One prefix with **"rds_metrics_"** collect the hourly statistics for all the selected engines and, the other, prefixed with "rds_instances_list_" provides configuration informations of the instances analyzed.